Skip to main content

 meta_ads_analysis_compare_ads

-Compare ads inside a single ad set to rank efficiency, identify statistically significant winners and laggards, and decide which creatives to pause.
+Compare ads in a single ad set by CPA, CTR, and conversions to flag statistically meaningful winners and laggards, helping decide which creatives to pause.

 Instructions